code-troopers/ct/README.md

      CT_TARGET=~/bin;mkdir $CT_TARGET; wget -O $CT_TARGET/ct https://raw.githubusercontent.com/code-troopers/ct/master/ct && chmod +x $CT_TARGET/ct

+Package install
+---
+If you use a debian based linux distribution, you can use the package.
+You may download a package when the first release is out.

+Meanwhile, you can build the package yourself.
+Just run

+     debuild

+The package will install a service if you have systemd, so you won't have to run `ct ports` (see below) just go to http://localhost:1500.

 Port list usage
 ===
 Simply run the command `ct ports` to get the list of listening ports on your machine at http://localhost:1500.